oracle-livelabs/database/create-nosqltables-terraform/introduction/introduction.md

 The Oracle NoSQL Database Cloud Service is a server-less, fully managed data store that delivers predictable single digit response times and allows application to scale on demand via provisioning API calls.
 There are simple steps to provision or manage singleton and Global Active tables in the Oracle NoSQL Database Cloud Service using Terraform.

 1. Create OCI Terraform provider configuration
+2. Create NoSQL Terraform configuration file
-2. Connect to the Oracle NoSQL Database Cloud Service
+3. Connect to the Oracle NoSQL Database Cloud Service
-3. Invoke terraform and run the scripts
+4. Invoke terraform and run the scripts

 You may proceed to the next lab.